Plug-in electric vehicles in India: Uttar Pradesh

 Uttar Pradesh is actively advancing its electric vehicle (EV) industry through strategic policies and substantial investments.
 The state's "Electric Vehicle Manufacturing and Mobility Policy 2022" aims to transition the transportation sector towards electric mobility and establish UP as a manufacturing hub for EVs and ancillary equipment.

-Under this policy, the UP government offers subsidies to encourage EV adoption: ₹5,000 for two-wheelers, up to ₹12,000 for three-wheelers, and up to ₹1 lakh for electric cars.
-Additionally, the policy provides a 100% waiver on road tax and registration fees for EVs purchased within the state.
+Under this policy, the UP government offers subsidies to encourage EV adoption: ₹5,000 for two-wheelers (based on battery capacity, typically ₹5,000 per kWh up to a limit), up to ₹12,000 for three-wheelers, and up to ₹1 lakh for electric cars.
+These incentives are generally available for a limited number of vehicles and within a specified time frame under the policy.
+Additionally, the policy provides a 100% waiver on road tax and registration fees for EVs purchased within the state for a defined period.
+The policy may also include incentives for manufacturers, charging infrastructure development, and potential scrappage benefits for old vehicles (subject to conditions).

 In terms of market share, Uttar Pradesh leads the nation, accounting for over 14% of India's EV market in 2023.
 The state has dominated the three-wheeler segment, with more than 40% of electric three-wheelers in the country.
 In the fourth quarter of FY 2023-24, UP recorded approximately 83,154 EV sales, representing 16.07% of India's total EV sales.

 To support the growing number of EVs, the state is expanding its charging infrastructure.
 Under the FAME II scheme, 207 charging stations are being installed in nine cities of the state: Noida, Lucknow, Varanasi, Prayagraj, Kanpur, Aligarh, Saharanpur, Bareilly, and Jhansi.

 Furthermore, the UP government has identified over 2,000 acres of land in various industrial areas for the development of EV manufacturing units, aiming to attract investments and generate employment.
 The policy also targets the rollout of 1 million EVs across segments by December 2024 and the deployment of 1,000 electric buses by December 2030.